How to Quiet ATV Exhaust Noise – Your 12 Best Options

 The most common wear on mufflers is that the sound-dampening internals either rust away, burn out or come loose.
 When this happens, it will no longer dampen the exhaust sound as it should.
 You may also get rattling sounds like a nice bonus.

-If you wait long enough, you may find your muffler completely gutted out, with barely any sound-dampening effect at all.
+If you wait long enough, you may find your muffler completely gutted out, with barely any sound-dampening effect.

 Not only will this give you a loud exhaust, but you may also run into issues caused by reduced back pressure.

-The easiest way to fix a worn-out muffler is obviously just to get an OEM muffler that bolts straight onto the bike.
+The easiest way to fix a worn-out muffler is to get an OEM muffler that bolts straight onto the bike.

 But if you want to save a few bucks and potentially get a quieter system, there are a couple of DIY alternatives you may look into.